pavspatel7/HACKRU-FA23-TripMate-Notifier/README.md

 ## What we learned
 We learned different approaches to solving problems or problems that were solved previously using data.
 We learned how data analysis is crucial for innovation in every field.

-## What's next for TripMate Notifier
-We would like to test our idea in real-time and solve issues that we might face.
-Finally, host the notification panel/widget feature on the official NJ Transit application.